electrovir/acquired-knoweldge/raspberry-pi/fresh-raspberry-pi-setup.md

 1. `sudo passwd --lock pi`

+## Give the Pi a static IP

+This will need to be done on your router our your DHCP server.
+(If you're running a Pi-hole already you can run it as your DHCP server as well.)
+This will make `ssh`ing into your new Pi much easier.

+## Give the static Pi IP a nickname

+This only makes sense if your Pi has a static local IP.

+1. `sudo nano /etc/hosts`
+2. Add an entry for your Pi: `192.168.0.123 name-for-your-pi`

+Now you can ssh via `ssh name-for-your-pi`.

 ## Disable root user

 1. If you created a root password, expire / lock it with `sudo passwd -l root`.